Melbourne City FC: Youth

+On loan

 Personnel

-The club's current manager is Rado Vidošić.
-The club's previous manager was Patrick Kisnorbo, who was appointed in 2020.
-There have been six permanent managers of Melbourne City since the appointment of the club's first professional manager, John van 't Schip in 2009.
+The club's current manager is Aurelio Vidmar.
+The club's previous manager was Rado Vidošić, who departed the club in 2023.
+There have been seven permanent managers of Melbourne City since the appointment of the club's first professional manager, John van 't Schip in 2009.
 The club's longest-serving manager, in terms of both length of tenure and number of games overseen, is John van't Schip, who managed the club between 2013 and 2017.